 - 1-2 tbsp water

 - Roll out pie dough and cut desired shapes.
+Cut into squares or rectangles with a knife or have more fun with cookie cutters!

 - Place bottom of pop tart on baking sheet on top of parchment paper.